The British America's Cup Challenger

 Interested in owning a share of Sceptre?

-Join an established group of enthusiasts to maintain, improve and enjoy sailing this beautiful yacht - for more information...
+We would love to hear from anyone interested in joining our established group of enthusiasts to maintain, improve and enjoy sailing this beautiful yacht - for more information, see our Ownership page, or get in touch with us.

 How Sceptre has changed over the years